xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Pat Goss
+* Luke Donald build his game around his strenghts when he was nr.1 in the world
+* only carry-distances are important from launch monitor
 # Utley on putting
 * face of the putter in the middle of the stance
 * a little bit of shaft lean